 The Tibit MicroPlug Modules are key pieces of technology in the design of a next generation OLT.
 Tibit OLT modules can be used to create higher density or more flexible versions of today’s integrated solutions.
 Additionally, the Tibit OLT module can be used to create forward looking Virtual or Distributed OLT system solutions.
 In all cases, the Tibit OLT Module provides the application specific portion of an OLT in a single pluggable form factor.
 An integrated Bridge chip allows the Tibit MicroPlug module to connect a PON Network to a point-to-point Ethernet SFP+ socket that is commonly found on Ethernet switches, routers, and many other optical networking devices.
 The Bridge chip contains an embedded processor to allow for in-band module control and configuration locally or remotely over an Ethernet switching infrastructure.
-Tibit provides both EPON and GPON PON flavors of the modules in both 1Gbps and 10Gbps speeds.
+Tibit provides both EPON and GPON PON flavors of the modules at 10Gbps speeds.
 The PON modules provide standard compliant interfaces that allow for compatibility with many readily available ONUs and ONTs on the market.

 A PON access system can be created by combining the Tibit OLT module with a Network Function Virtualization Software layer, Ethernet Routers, Ethernet Switches, and other white box solutions.
 Existing OLT blades can achieve higher density and greater flexibility by using the Tibit MicroPlugs locally or remotely.
 The Tibit MicroPlug does not require or dictate a particular architecture.
 The MicroPlug allows the operator to flexibly select the architecture that fits the requirements.
 This document gives an overview of the system requirements to provide a PON access solution using the Tibit MicroPlug OLT module.